xeniaqian94/dataset/README.md

 ### TODO

-1. use OpenNMT preprocess.py to transofrm tokenized data into OpenNMT compatible form.
+1. Use OpenNMT preprocess.py to transofrm tokenized data into OpenNMT compatible form.
 Pay attention to parameter setting, e.g. we set -src_seq_length, -tgt_seq_length, etc. as large as possible so that no data is being pruned.

 ### Getting ready